Building async Python parsers for AWS Cost Explorer

 granularity: str = "DAILY",

-group_by: Optional[List[Dict[str, str]]] = None
+group_by: Optional[List[Dict[str, str]]] = None,

 ) -> List[CostRecord]:

-query_params = {
+query = {

 "TimePeriod": {"Start": start_date, "End": end_date},